Mohamady1/Cooking-Recipes/README.md

 author [Omar Ahmed Mohamady]

-1- make a fun API to get recipes instead of your favourite meal
+1- make a fun API to get recipes by your favourite meal

 2- responsive to all screens